lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Additionally, the specificity of the taxonomy of these bins as determined by BAT increased (+@fig:fig3_binning_QC_no_taxonomy; Manual vs Metabat2 and Concoct), indicating that the complete gene content of these bins was more like known genomes of similar taxonomy.
 Manual binning and manual curation of extraneous binning signals allowed for a more parsimonious solution of the _Azolla_ genus metagenome, providing MAGs of higher quality.

-Despite intensive sequencing efforts, this study does not exhaust the diversity of _Azolla_ associated microbes.
-All assemblies except for _A. filiculoides_ minus_cyano contained many scaffolds near the lower abundance limit of assembly (+@fig:fig3_Azolla_genus_metagenome_order) and in concordance binning yielded many bins with only fractions of genomes (+@fig:fig3_Azfil_wild_binning +@tbl:tbl3_2).
-Still, between 11 and 21 bacterial genomes were found with any _Azolla_ species analysed here (+@tbl:tbl3_4).

 ### microbiome vertical transmission in _Azolla_
-To our knowledge, this is the first scholarly publication about the metagenome of a whole genus with a clear mechanism vertical transfer mechanism of the microbiome.
+To our knowledge, this is the first scholarly publication about the metagenome of a whole genus; especially a genus known for its mechanism of microbiome vertical transfer.
 This mechanism is demonstrated for _N. azollae_, but more microbes have been seen in _Azolla_ ferns their leaf pockets and megasporocarps via electron microscopy [@Wallace1986; @Nierzwicki-Bauer1990; @Carrapico1991; @Zheng2009].
 To demonstrate vertical transmission of microbes besides _N. azollae_, it may be more fitting to sequence multiple generations of plants and the reproductive organs of those generations.
 However, we argue that rather indirectly, we have sequenced multiple generations of the same population of plants.